domdunstan/NerualMassModellingToolbox/README.md

 This software uses a number of external toolboxes.
 We are grateful to the authors of these toolboxes.
 In each case, the licenses are stated within the corresponding header.

 See 'Dunstan_et_al_algorithms' for applying single and multiobjecitve evolutionary algorithms to data.
 See the Methods section in the manuscript for details.
+We note that for speed of computation, MATLAB's mex interface is used to generate C functions directly from MATLAB.

 See 'Dunstan_et_al_figures' for recreating all results figures from the paper.